Bayesian inferences on covariant density functionals from multimessenger astrophysical data: Influences of parametrizations of density dependent couplings: Density-dependent CDF theory

 The rearrangement terms $\Sigma_{\rm R}^{\rm{s\,(v)}}$ arise from the dependence of the couplings on the scalar or vector densities, and are mandatory for maintaining the thermodynamic consistency of the model~\cite{Fuchs:1995,Typel:1999}.
 Note that in Eq.~\eqref{eq:Self_energy} only the time-like components of the vector meson fields contribute, as required by rotational invariance and charge conservation.

 In the mean-field approximation, the meson fields are replaced by their respective expectation values,

 where the scalar and vector densities at zero temperature are given by

-with $k_{\rm F_n}$ being the neutron ($n$) or proton ($p$) Fermi momentum, and $m_{\rm D,n}^\ast = m_{\rm n} - \Sigma_{\rm S}$ the Dirac effective mass.
-The difference between the scalar and vector (baryon) densities arises from the additional factor $m_{\rm D,n}^\ast/(k^2 + m_{\rm D,n}^{\ast 2})^{1/2}$ in the scalar-density integrand.
-This term reflects Lorentz contraction, which suppresses the scalar contribution of highly relativistic nucleons in the limit $k \gg m_{\rm D,n}^\ast$.
+with $k_{\rm F_N}$ being the neutron ($n$) or proton ($p$) Fermi momentum, and $m_{\rm D, N}^\ast = m_{\rm N} - \Sigma_{\rm S}$ the Dirac effective mass.
+The difference between the scalar and vector (baryon) densities arises from the additional factor $m_{\rm D,N}^\ast/(k^2 + m_{\rm D,N}^{\ast 2})^{1/2}$ in the scalar-density integrand.
+This term reflects Lorentz contraction, which suppresses the scalar contribution of highly relativistic nucleons in the limit $k \gg m_{\rm D,N}^\ast$.
 Clearly, the scalar density is always smaller than the vector density.

-In numerical calculations, we assume $m_n = m_p$ fixed at the average bare mass of a nucleon; then, the nucleon Dirac mass is independent of the isospin.
+In numerical calculations, we assume $m_n = m_p\equiv m_{\rm N}$ fixed at the average bare mass of a nucleon; then, the nucleon Dirac mass is independent of the isospin.
 For lepton masses we take their vacuum values, whereas for the mesons we adopt masses close to their vacuum values, as given explicitly in Refs.~\cite{Lijj:2025a,Lijj:2025b}.
 The EOS and the composition of stellar matter are then obtained by combining the above relations with global charge neutrality and $\beta$-equilibrium conditions, which determine the relations among the chemical potentials of the various particle species~\cite{Lijj:2018a}.
+We further match smoothly our core EOS to that of the crust EOS given in Refs.~\cite{Baym:1971a,Baym:1971b} at the crust-core transition density $n_{\rm sat}/2$.
+The integral parameters of a CS, specifically its mass, radius, and tidal deformability, are obtained by solving the Tolman-Oppenheimer-Volkoff equations~\cite{Tolman:1939,Oppenheimer:1939} along with the associated equations for tidal deformability~\cite{Flanagan:2008,Hinderer:2008}.